Keyboard shortcuts

 • built-in filters register first,

-• verbose version output reports loaded plugins and ABI version.
+• verbose version output reports loaded compiled plugins and ABI version.

-Current official authoring path is Rust through pixelflow-plugin-sdk.
+Current official compiled authoring path is Rust through pixelflow-plugin-sdk.

 Current limits